cadence-workflow/cadence-samples/cmd/samples/advanced/autoscaling-monitoring/README.md

    - Review default values if config file is not found

 4. **Metrics Not Appearing**:
-   - Verify Prometheus server is running
+   - Verify worker is running (metrics are exposed automatically)
-   - Check metrics endpoint is accessible
+   - Check metrics endpoint is accessible: http://127.0.0.1:8004/metrics
    - Ensure Prometheus is configured to scrape the endpoint
+   - Check for metric name sanitization issues

 5. **Dashboard Not Loading**:
    - Verify Grafana is running